Diyckstra/terraform-provider-deyckstra/website/docs/d/ebs_volumes.md

 layout: "aws"
 page_title: "aws_ebs_volumes"
 description: |-
-    Provides identifying information for EBS volumes matching given criteria
+    Provides identifying information about EBS volumes matching given criteria.
 ---

 # Data Source: aws_ebs_volumes

-`aws_ebs_volumes` provides identifying information for EBS volumes matching given criteria.
+Provides identifying information about EBS volumes matching given criteria.

-This data source can be useful for getting a list of volume IDs with (for example) matching tags.
+This data source can be used to get a list of volume IDs with (for example) matching tags.

 ## Example Usage